 Failing to greet with warmth can be interpreted as standoffishness or disinterest.
 Being aware of the differences in the way people treat personal space in this manner is important to moving ahead on the right foot when meeting new people.
 The personal ‘bubble’ is less defined than in other countries, so be aware that backing away from someone who stands near could be considered rude.

-3. Build relationships when doing business in Latin America
+3. Build relationships for commercial success in Latin America

 In other business environments, compelling pitches, major investments, and comprehensive strategies win over peers and partners in the workplace.
 In Latin America, businesses must make relationship building their utmost priority.